henryw374/henryw374.github.io.old/_posts/2022-02-03-async-meet-laziness.md

 ---
 layout: post
-title: hey Async! meet Laziness
+title: you Promise to be Lazy?
 description: Combining Java's async with Clojure's laziness yields some interesting behaviour
 category: clojure
 ---